 Justus Fowler looked toward the setting sun.
 It was hidden completely by some of the sky’s fluffy clouds, but bright sunbeams streamed from it.
 The sky was a mass of radiant colors.
 “I guess I just wanted a change from where I had always been,” he said.

 According to the census of 1900, Gorse, Nebraska, had a population of 448.
 Altmann’s store was the biggest building in town.
-It was somewhat larger than St. David’s chapel, which operated under the auspices of the Episcopal Missionary Diocese of the Platte.
+It was somewhat larger than St. David’s Chapel, which operated under the auspices of the Episcopal Missionary Diocese of the Platte.
 But then, the store had to be bigger, because nearly all the city’s activity took place there.
 One corner of it housed the 768 books of the Gorse Public Library.
 Another had the post office.
 It was the site of the shipping agency, through which all railroad packages and passengers passed.
-And it had all manner of good for people to buy.
-It even had a small room with a bed, in case it was needed for an emergency.
+And it had all sorts of goods for people to buy.
+It even had a couple of small rooms with beds, in case they were needed for an emergency.

 Gorse had been built at the site of a spring from which particularly fine water flowed.
 It was remarkable because there was no higher land around it, and not even geologists understood quite where its exceptional water came from.
 It had a plentiful supply for all of the local residents, undiminished by the driest drought, and it always flowed, even on the coldest winter day.
 But it remained a bit of a mystery.